moble/quaternion/README.md

 writing).

 The [anaconda](https://store.continuum.io/cshop/anaconda/)
-installation is highly recommended.
+installation comes highly recommended.
 This is easy, free, and generally the best way to stay up-to-date with python.
 It installs into your user directory (no root password needed), can easily be uninstalled, and doesn't interfere in any way with your system python -- in addition to numerous other advantages.

 To install with anaconda or virtualenv (which will just go into your user directory), simply run